filecoin-project/devgrants/rfps/rfp-pbscale-miner-testing.md

 The goal of this grant is to incentivize sharing testing knowledge and test results to benefit the mining community and understanding how the protocol works at scale.
 We will keep any proprietary or personal information confidential but will aim to share general knowledge and results with the wider community.

-We are not sure how many miners will apply and have a capped budget so will decide how to dispense funds as fairly as we can once all applications have been submitted.
+We are not sure how many miners will apply and have a capped budget for this grant so will decide how to dispense funds fairly once all proposals have been submitted and reviewed.

 Multiple teams may be accepted based on the quality of your proposal and verification of your storage capacity.
 Please also include the geographic location of your operation in the proposal.